Xetibo/ReSet-Doc/sections/literature.typ

 best practices that are employed by these guidelines.

-These best practices can also be seen in the book "Don't Make Me Think" by Steve Krug@krug, or in "Designing the User Interface" by Ben Shneiderman and Catherine Plaisant @shneiderman.
+These best practices can also be seen in the book "Don't Make Me Think" by Steve Krug @krug, or in "Designing the User Interface" by Ben Shneiderman and Catherine Plaisant @shneiderman.
 In both works the authors defined rules to follow when creating user interfaces.
 Steve Krug specifically focused on the web, however, the vast majority of these rules can be applied in the same manner on desktop